-Figure 111: Sub-Folders of a Block Design
+Figure 118: Sub-Folders of a Block Design

-- hdl: Contains the top level netlist of the BD as well as the Vivado managed wrapper file for the BD. - hw_handoff: Contains intermediate files needed for hardware handoff to Vitis.
+- hdl: Contains the top level netlist of the BD as well as the Vivado managed wrapper file for the BD. - hw\handoff: Contains intermediate files needed for hardware handoff to Vitis.

 - ip: Contains several sub-folders, one per IP inside the BD.
 These IP folders may contain several sub-folders which may vary depending on the IP.
-Typically all the source files and constraints files delivered for the IP can be found in these sub-directories. - ipshared: Contains files that are common between various IP.
+Typically all the non-source output product files delivered for the IP can be found in these sub-directories. - ipshared: Contains files that are common between various IP.
 IP can have several sub-cores within them.
-Files shared by these sub-cores can be found in the ipshared folder. - ui: This folder contains the .ui file which has the graphical information such as coordinates of different blocks on the canvas, comments, colors and layer information.
+Files shared by these sub-cores can be found in the ipshared folder. - ui: This folder contains the \.ui file which has the graphical information such as coordinates of different blocks on the canvas, comments, colors and layer information.

-Additionally, when the Vivado IDE generates output products for the BD it also creates a folder called <project_name>/<project_name>.ip_user_files, as shown in the following figure.
-Inside of the <project_name>.ip_user_files folder there are a number of folders depending on the contents of your project (IP, BDs, and so forth).
+Additionally, when the Vivado IDE generates output products for the BD it also creates a folder called <project\name>/<project\name>.ip\user\files, as shown in the following figure.
+Inside of the <project\name>.ip\user\files folder there are a number of folders depending on the contents of your project (IP, BDs, and so forth).

-Figure 112: Sub-Folders Under the ip_user_files Folder
+Figure 119: Sub-Folders Under the ip\user\files Folder

-The following is a brief description of the directories that could be present in the <project_name>.ip_user_files folder:
+The following is a brief description of the directories that could be present in the files folder:

 - bd: Contains a sub-folder for each IP integrator BD in the project.
-These sub-folders will have support files for the various IP used in the BDs. - ipstatic: Contains common IP static files from all IP/BDs in the project. - mem_init_files: Is present if any IP deliver data files. - sim_scripts: By default, scripts for all supported simulators for the OS selected are created for each IP and for each BD present.
+These sub-folders will have support files for the various IP used in the BDs. - ipstatic: Contains common IP static files from all IP/BDs in the project. - mem\init\files: Is present if any IP deliver data files. - sim\scripts: By default, scripts for all supported simulators for the OS selected are created for each IP and for each BD present.

-To manually export IP or BD files to the ip_user_files directory, you can use the export_ip_user_files command at the Tcl Console.
+To manually export IP or BD files to the ip\user\files directory, you can use the export\ip\user\files command at the Tcl Console.
 Whenever you reset and generate an IP or BD, this command runs automatically.
 For more information, see this link in the Vivado Design Suite User Guide: Designing with IP (UG896).